Diagnose with plant.health

 Diagnosing plant health is often a complex task.
 For example, if a plant is consistently overwatered, it is also unable to use nutrients effectively, so it will develop symptoms of both overwatering and nutrient deficiency.
 Therefore, when implementing this functionality, we recommend that you list more than one possible cause of disease in the result.

-However, you can also improve the result by taking a photo of a diseased part of a plant for best results.
-Read our blog post for tips on using plant.health.
-Some diseases have less visible symptoms (e.g. small pests), and the detail is crucial for correct identification.
+However, you can improve the results by encouraging your users to take a photo of the diseased part of a plant.
+Some diseases have less visible symptoms, such as small pests, and capturing the necessary detail is crucial for correct identification.

 Plant.health does not focus on a specific group of plants, although most annotations are for houseplants and ornamentals.
 Crop.health focuses on a broad range of diseases of selected food crops.
 You can read more about the differences in the crop.health FAQ section.